Petra Fandrem Howard: Career and advocacy for the deaf

 Fandrem was an activist for women's suffrage in the early 1910s.

 The Division for the Deaf, a department of the Minnesota Department of Labor and Industry, was created by an act of the Minnesota legislature in 1913, the first such effort in the United States.
 It was funded in 1915 and Fandrem was appointed its first chief.
 Fandrem was selected from a pool of civil service candidates because as a hard of hearing person who could speak clearly and sign using American Sign Language she could move easily between the deaf and hearing communities.
 She had a budget of just $1,000 per year to travel throughout Minnesota and provide services for 1,000 deaf adults and 350 deaf students.
 She reported that employers regularly dismissed deaf applicants and argued that writing instructions to deaf workers was too time-consuming.
 Fandrem worked to convince employers that deaf workers were particularly efficient and possessed excellent concentration.

 She resigned the job in 1916 to marry Jay Cooke Howard, the president of the National Association of the Deaf.
 Petra was Jay Cooke Howard's third wife; they would later divorce.

 Even after resigning, Howard continued her efforts in supporting deaf people.
 In 1920 she wrote in the deaf newspaper The Silent Worker about the work of the Minnesota Labor Bureau for the Deaf, explaining that it was not just an employment office but also provided support such as working to decrease misunderstandings between employers and employees as well as providing interpretation and information for the deaf.
 In this work Howard also strove to educate hearing people, emphasizing the abilities of deaf workers.

 Howard returned to the Minnesota Labor Bureau for the Deaf in 1929 and worked there until 1956.
 From 1956 until her retirement three years later, she worked in the Minnesota Vocational Rehabilitation Department as a specialist for the deaf.
 She taught the American manual alphabet and basic signs to supervisors and coworkers to facilitate communication with deaf employees.
 Howard worked closely with the Minnesota School for the Deaf to promote vocational training and help students acquire apprenticeships with local businesses.

 In 1941 Howard became the first woman president of the Minnesota Association of the Deaf; she served in that role until 1946.
 She was active in other organizations and her work included serving on the board of directors for the Gallaudet College Alumni Association.

 Gallaudet College conferred an honorary Doctor of Letters degree on Howard in 1960.

 Death and legacy

 Howard died March 5, 1971.
 She was buried in Lakewood Cemetery in Minneapolis.

 She was elected to the Gallaudet University Hall of Fame in 2014.
 A residential therapeutic center in St. Paul, Minnesota was named the Petra Howard House.
+An auditorium inside Quinn Hall at the campus of Minnesota State Academy for the Deaf is named the Petra Howard Auditorium.